Updated: Dec 14, 2022

 Slip and fall cases in California are usually brushed off because people blame their clumsiness.
 However, there are times when people wouldn't have been in an accident if there weren't avoidable hazards that the premises owner didn't address.

-For example, it's easy to miss slippery floors if there are no signages warning grocery store shoppers.
+For example, it's easy to miss slippery floors if no signages warn grocery store shoppers.
 If someone slips and gets hurt, it is on the owner or manager of the store.

-Hence, California personal injury law allows people to sue for slip and fall injury, get compensation, and hold negligent people liable for them.
+Hence, California personal injury law allows people to sue for slip and fall injuries, get compensation, and hold negligent people liable for them.

-Here's what our prescreened Local Slip And Fall Attorneys in California have to say about it:
+Here's what our prescreened California Slip and Fall Accident Lawyers have to say about it:

 What Is Premises Liability In California?

-Property owners must maintain their premises reasonably safe for visitors under premises liability regulations.
-Visitors and guests must be made aware of any hazardous situations, particularly those that might not be clear or easy to see.
-Victims have a right to compensation for their injuries and other losses if a jury determines that a property owner was negligent.
+Under premises liability regulations, property owners must maintain their premises reasonably safe for visitors.
+Visitors and guests must be aware of any hazardous situations, particularly those that might not be clear or easy to see.
+If a jury decides that a property owner was careless, the person hurt has the right to be paid for their injuries and other losses.

 California slip and fall law is just one category of premises liability.
 Others include dog bite injuries, construction accidents, pool accidents, etc.

 Premises owners cannot escape legal liability by claiming ignorance of the hazard.
-Some considerations include:
+Some considerations include the following:

 How apparent was the risk?